zlehmann/js-ajax-fetch-lab-v-000/README.md

 NEVER give out your token or check it into GitHub!

 1. Fork [this][fetchlab] repository in the `forkRepo` function.
-Display the JSON result in the `results` div by calling `showForkedRepo`.
+Display the JSON result in the `results` div by calling `showResults`.
 Read more about forking in the [GitHub Forks API documentation][forks]. **_You should only be raising issues on your forked copy of the repository — not on the repo owned by learn-co-curriculum_**.

-2. In `showForkedRepo`, display the repo information in the browser by appending html with a link to the repository url to the DOM.
+2. In `showResults`, display the repo information in the browser by appending html with a link to the repository url to the DOM.

 3. Navigate to your forked repository (using the link in your html!) and enable